Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Awesome Kafka.md

 For help you connect into remote cluster with username and password, you need to create file

-In the situations, your `kafka` cluster use truststore key for validate login, you should configure `ssl-user-config.properties` like
+In the situations, your `kafka` cluster use **truststore** key for validate login, you should configure `ssl-user-config.properties` like

+>[!warning]
+>Remembering, you must keep the `sasl.jaas.config` on same line, if you have to break, you must be add the space and symbol `/` to present your line breaking

 ```toml title="ssl-user-config.properties"
 ssl.enabled.protocols=TLSv1.2,TLSv1.1,TLSv1